ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

 1. Invoke has EHR service with the known subject_id
-2. The result should be positive "the EHR with subject_id exists"
+2. The result should be positive, realted to "the EHR with subject_id exists"

+Note: 'subject_id' refers to the PARTY_REF class instance containing the identifier of a patient represented by PARTY_SELF in the openEHR Reference Model.

-B.2.c.
-Alternative flow 2: Check has EHR with non existing EHR by ehr_id
+#### B.2.c.
+Alternative flow 2: Check has EHR with non existing EHR

 **Preconditions:**